 02 of 06

-To deep clean your machine, first, disinfect its base using three-percent hydrogen peroxide or white distilled vinegar.
+You always should follow your humidifier's specific cleaning instructions.
+But there are some general guidelines that apply to many standard machines.
+To deep clean your humidifier, first disinfect its base using 3 percent hydrogen peroxide or white distilled vinegar.
 Here's what to do:

 - Remove the unit's water tank and filter.

-- Pour a generous amount of hydrogen peroxide or white distilled vinegar into the base.
+- Pour a generous amount of hydrogen peroxide or white distilled vinegar into the base of the humidifier.

-- Next, let the liquid sit in the humidifier’s base for at least 10 to 30 minutes.
+- Let the liquid sit in the humidifier’s base for at least 10 to 30 minutes, and then pour out the liquid.

-- Rinse by adding and swishing fresh water to the... base.
+- Rinse by adding and swishing fresh water in the base.
 If any mineral residue is left, repeat the entire process.

-- When the base is clean, air dry.
+- When the base is clean, let it air dry.

 03 of 06